 The FT4 Powder Rheometer is a universal powder tester that is really three instruments in one – combining a powder rheometer with a shear cell capability and a compression tester.
-This allows comprehensive characterisation of powders of all types, reflecting the complexity of powders in contrast to traditional single number assessments of flowability.
+This allows a comprehensive characterization of powders of all types, reflecting the complexity of powders in contrast to traditional single number assessments of flowability.

 Hopper Design and Powder Testing

-Although there are well-established methodologies for hopper design, many process engineers are uncertain as to how to measure powders in the prescribed way, extract the necessary parameters from recorded data, and successfully apply them.
+Although there are well-established methodologies for hopper design, many process engineers are uncertain as to how to measure powders in a prescribed way, extract the necessary parameters from recorded data, and successfully apply them.

 As a result, hopper design and the powder testing associated with it is often outsourced to specialists.
 This incurs significant cost and undermines the operating company's ability to troubleshoot and re-use or retrofit equipment for alternative materials or applications.